HTTP-APIs/http-apis.github.io/Example.md

-## Understanding basics of Hydra
+# Understanding basics of Hydra with an example

+## Small simulation
-In this section, a Web API featuring a flock of drones will be used to illustrate how Hydra Documentaion can be created for hydrus.
+A *Web API featuring a flock of drones* will be used to illustrate how Hydra Documentaion can be created for hydrus.
+Basic rules for this simulation are:
-Flock of drones have as objective to detect the presence of fires or abnormal heat spots in a given geographical area using an infrared sensors.
+* a flock of drones have as objective to detect the presence of fires or abnormal heat spots in a given geographical area using an infrared sensors;
-Central controller will be able to start or off drones and can cantrol their speed and direction.
+* a central controller will be able to start or stop drones and send orders to them;
-All active drones submit their status updates every 15 seconds to the central controller.
+* all active drones submit their status updates every 15 seconds to the central controller.
 And much more, head over to [demo wiki](https://github.com/HTTP-APIs/hydra-flock-demo/wiki) for more information about the demo.

-The exemplary Web API has to expose representations of drones,datastreams,commands,states,messages,log entries and area.
+The exemplary Web API has to expose representations for drones, datastreams, commands, states, messages, log entries and areas.
 To enable interaction with those resources, a client has to know which operations the server supports.
-In human-facing websites such affordances are typically exposed by links and forms and described in natural language.
-Unfortunately, machines can not interpret such information easily.
-The solution that presents itself is to reduce the language to a small number of unambiguous concepts which are easily recognizable by a machine client.
+In human-facing websites such affordances are typically exposed by links and forms and described in natural language, Machines cannot interpret such information easily.
+The solution is to reduce the language to a small number of unambiguous concepts which are easily recognizable by Web API client.
 Hydra formalizes such concepts.

+## Hperlinks and semnatic annotations
-The simplest and most important affordance on the Web are hyperlinks.
+The simplest and most important affordance on the Web are *hyperlinks*.
 Without them, it would be impossible to browse the Web.
 Users typically select the link based on the text it is labeled with.
-To give machines a similar understanding, links can be annotated with a link relation type—a registered token or a URI identifying the semantics of the link.
+To give machines a similar understanding, links can be *annotated with a link relation* type — a registered token or a URI identifying the semantics of the link.
 The following example shows how such a typed link is used in HTML to reference a stylesheet.

 ### EXAMPLE 1: A typed link referencing a stylesheet as used in HTML
+Here a basic example of an hyperlink to another resource very common in every Web page:
 ```
 <link rel="stylesheet" href="http://www.example.com/styles.css" />
 ```
-In Linked Data, the link relation type corresponds to the property itself.
+Linked Data allows to annotate the "quality" or "type" or "kind" of the objet referenced by using the link.
 An example in JSON-LD would thus look as follows.

 ### EXAMPLE 2: Referencing a stylesheet in JSON-LD
 ```